Practice Profile

 - The possibility of securing injunctive relief

 Michael acted as junior counsel for National Highways Ltd in successful injunction proceedings relating to the Just Stop Oil protests on the M25.
-Michael is currently instructed in the ongoing committal proceedings and has gained experience of conducting cross-examination in the High Court.
+Michael was instructed in the subsequent committal proceedings and has gained experience of conducting cross-examination in the High Court.

 Michael was also instructed as sole counsel in a four-day Town & Village Green non-statutory public inquiry which raised issues concerning highways and open spaces.

-Michael has advised on a wide range of CIL matters, including securing liability orders, the availability of reliefs and exemptions and the calculation of CIL liability in relation to s73 permissions.
+Michael has advised on a wide range of CIL matters, including securing liability orders, the availability of reliefs and exemptions, the calculation of CIL liability in relation to s73 permissions, the indexation of CIL and the interaction between CIL and permitted development rights.

 During pupillage Michael assisted on a wide range of rating and CIL matters, including written Advices on the scope of proposal principle and CIL education contributions.